magnus-lycka/mail2alert/README.md

  - mail2alert
    - listen-smtp
    - remote-smtp
+   - process
      - gocd
        - url
        - user
        - password
        - filter
        - pipelinegroups
           - name
              - event: action
        - pipelines
           - filter
           - name
              - event
                - action

 The tricky part is that the `pipelines` part will get updated on the fly...